 Carol Cram at the V & A Museum in London

-How to Get the Most Out of Your Visit to the Victoria and Albert Museum in London
+How to Get the Most Out of Your Visit to the Victoria & Albert Museum in London

 The Victoria and Albert Museum is one of the world’s most amazing repositories of, well, beautiful stuff.
-It’s a collector’s dream come true with astonishing displays of everything from costumes to metal gates to furniture to jewelry and everything in between.
+It’s a collector’s dream come true with astonishing examples of the decorative arts and the applied arts.
+You’ll find everything from costumes to metal gates to furniture to bracelets and everything in between.

-A tour de force of a museum, the V&A has few rivals, at least in my experience—and I’ve been to a lot of museums in my time.
+There is so much to see at London’s Victoria and Albert museum that you need to pace yourself and have a plan.
 Think of an object and the V&A probably has an example of a version made with exquisite skill by someone somewhere in the world.

 You can’t really define the V&A because it’s just so eclectic.
 It’s a sensual feast for the eyes and a testament to the ingenuity of human beings and their commitment to fashioning objects that are not only functional but gorgeous.